Search Engine Optimization (SEO) is the process of improving your organic (free) ranking. It is a massive topic in the world of digital

 Google has always been big on linking, information sharing generally is key to the philosophy of how Google works.
 In fact an earlier version of Google was called ‘Backrub’ and sites with more 'inbound' links are still heavily favoured.
 There are different kinds of links; inbound, outbound and internal links and they all impact SEO.

-than others.
+influential than others.
 Internal links are hyperlinks from different pages within the same website.
-Internal links to relevant, related topics
+Internal links to

 Outbound Links are links to other websites and can often 'bleed' searchbots and can negatively impact your page ranking ( PageRank) if not done correctly.